If you’re feeling clueless about where your money goes each month, it’s hard to create a savings plan for the short- and long-term future.

-Good intentions don’t usually manifest successful results, especially when it comes to money.
-If you really want to save for the future, outsource the process.
+Good intentions don’t always manifest successful results, especially when it comes to money.
+If you really want to save for the future, make the process easier.

 “The easiest way to start socking away cash for your future self is to automate those savings.
 That way, you won’t even have to feel the pinch in your paycheck; if you don’t see it, you won’t miss it,” writes Berger.

-Since there is strength in numbers, O’Shea recommends enlisting the willpower of a trusted accountability partner or the support of an online group who can keep you focused on your financial goals when something shiny (and expensive) threatens to derail your healthy financial trajectory.
+Since there is strength in numbers, O’Shea recommends enlisting the willpower of a trusted accountability partner or the support of an online group who can keep you focused on your financial goals when something shiny (and expensive) threatens to derail your healthy finances.

 Stagnant water breeds bugs and mosquitoes, pests you don’t need in your life.
-A stagnant budget breeds financial death, a situation you had best avoid.
+Likewise, a stagnant budget breeds financial death, a situation you had best avoid.

 “Your income, expenses and priorities will change over time.
 Adjust your budget accordingly, but always have one,” advises O’Shea.

 Establish a thorough budget with these basic steps and you’ll have a clearer understanding of what you have, what you need and what you want for the future.

 Check out our financial planning tools to help you get started today.